 In this article, I am going to discuss JVM Architecture in detail.
 Please read our previous article where we discussed Java Packages with Examples.
 At the end of this article, I am sure you will understand the internal architecture of JVM.

 When we compile the Java program, first it will check whether the java program or code is valid or invalid.
 If the program is valid then the compiler will generate a .class file that contains byte code instructions.
 Byte code instructions are the special java instructions that are ready to convert into machine code instructions.
 These byte code instructions are executed by JVM (Java Virtual Machine).

 The ClassLoader subsystem is the first program available in JVM which is responsible for loading the .class file into JVM.
 Before loading the .class file into JVM it will check whether the .class file is containing valid byte code or not by using a program called “byte code verifier”.
 If the byte code is valid then it will load the .class file into JVM otherwise it won’t load the .class file.

 Run-Time Data Areas

-If byte code is valid the ClassLoader subsystem will load .class file into following five Run-Time Data Areas of JVM.
+If byte code is valid the ClassLoader subsystem will load the .class file into the following five Run-Time Data Areas of JVM.